Stretford Paddock Football Club Constitution

 10. CLUB TEAMS At its first meeting following each AGM , the Club Committee shall appoint a Club member to be responsible for each of the Club’s football teams.
 The appointed members shall be responsible for managing the affairs of the team.
 The appointed members shall present to the Club Committee at its last meeting prior to an AGM a written report of the activities of the team.
 This person shall be known as ‘team manager’.

-11. CLUB FINANCES (a) A bank account shall be opened and maintained in the name of the Club (the “Club Account”).
-Designated account signatories shall be the Club Chairperson, the Club Secretary and the Club Treasurer.
-No sum shall be drawn from the Club Account except by cheque signed by two of the three designated signatories.
+11. CLUB FINANCES (a) A bank account shall be maintained in the name of the Club (the “Club Account”).
+Designated account signatories shall be the Club CEO, the Club Chairperson, the Club Secretary and the Club Treasurer.
+No sum shall be drawn from the Club Account except by cheque signed by two of the four designated signatories.
 All monies payable to the Club shall be received by the Treasurer and deposited in the Club Account. (b) The Club Property shall be applied only in furtherance of the objects of the Club.
-The distribution of profits or proceedings arising from the sale of Club Property to members is prohibited. (c) The Club Committee shall have the power to authorise the payment of remuneration and expenses to any member of the Club (although a Club shall not remunerate a member for playing) and to any other person or persons for services rendered to the Club. (d) The Club may provide sporting and related social facilities, sporting equipment, coaching, courses, insurance cover, medical treatment, away match expenses, post match refreshments and other ordinary benefits of Community Amateur Sports Clubs as provided for in the Finance Act 2002. (e) The Club may also in connection with the sports purposes of the Club: (i) sell and supply food, drink and related sports clothing and equipment; (ii) employ members (although not for playing) and remunerate them for providing goods and services, on fair terms set by the Club Committee without the person concerned being present; (iii) pay for reasonable hospitality for visiting teams and guests; and (iv) indemnify the Club Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets). (f) The Club shall keep accounting records for recording the fact and nature of all payments and receipts so as to disclose, with reasonable accuracy, at any time, the financial position, including the assets and liabilities of the Club.
+The distribution of profits or proceedings arising from the sale of Club Property to members is prohibited. (c) The Club Committee shall have the power to authorise the payment of remuneration and expenses to any member of the Club (although the Club currently does not remunerate a member for playing) and to any other person or persons for services rendered to the Club. (d) The Club may provide sporting and related social facilities, sporting equipment, coaching, courses, insurance cover, medical treatment, away match expenses, post match refreshments and other ordinary benefits of Community Amateur Sports Clubs as provided for in the Finance Act 2002. (e) The Club may also in connection with the sports purposes of the Club: (i) sell and supply food, drink and related sports clothing and equipment; (ii) employ members (although not for playing) and remunerate them for providing goods and services, on fair terms set by the Club Committee without the person concerned being present; (iii) pay for reasonable hospitality for visiting teams and guests; and (iv) indemnify the Club Committee and members acting properly in the course of the running of the Club against any liability incurred in the proper running of the Club (but only to the extent of its assets). (f) The Club shall keep accounting records for recording the fact and nature of all payments and receipts so as to disclose, with reasonable accuracy, at any time, the financial position, including the assets and liabilities of the Club.
 The Club must retain its accounting records for a minimum of six (6) years. (g) The Club shall prepare an annual “Financial Statement” in such format as shall be available from The FA from time to time.
 The Financial Statement shall be verified by an independent, appropriately qualified accountant and shall be approved by members at a General Meeting.
 A copy of any Financial Statement shall, on demand, be forwarded to The FA. (h) The Club Property, other than the Club Account, shall be vested in not less than two (2) and not more than four (4) custodians, one of whom shall be the Treasurer (the “Custodians”), who shall deal with the Club Property as directed by decisions of the Club Committee, and entry in the Minute Book shall be conclusive evidence of such a decision. (i) The Custodians shall be appointed by the Club in a General Meeting and shall hold office until death or resignation unless removed by a resolution passed at a General Meeting. (j) On their removal or resignation, a Custodian shall execute a Conveyance in such form as is published by The FA from time to time to a newly elected Custodian or the existing Custodians as directed by the Club Committee.
 The Club shall, on request, make a copy of any Conveyance available to The FA.
 On the death of a Custodian, any Club Property vested in them shall vest automatically in the surviving Custodians.
 If there is only one surviving Custodian, an EGM shall be convened as soon as possible to appoint another Custodian. (k) The Custodians shall be entitled to an indemnity out of the Club Property for all expenses and other liabilities reasonably incurred by them in carrying out their duties.

 12. DISSOLUTION Stretford Paddock Football Club 6 (a) A resolution to dissolve the Club shall only be proposed at a General Meeting and shall be carried by the majority of at least three-quarters of the members present. (b) The dissolution shall take effect from the date of the resolution and the members of the Club Committee shall be responsible for the winding up of the assets and liabilities of the Club. (c) Any surplus assets remaining after the discharge of the debts and liabilities of the Club shall be transferred to another Club, a Competition, the Parent County Association or The FA for use by them related to community sports.